Skip to Main Content

 Computer Labs, located in the Kennedy Building, Webb Learning Center, Hafer Building and Levin Library, provide students with a variety of tools and resources to support the applied technology program as well as other academic areas of study and research.
 The facilities contain Macintosh and PCs, slide and flatbed scanners, a dye-sublimation color printer, and laser writer printers, all connected via an Ethernet network.
 During the regular college year, the Kennedy and Hafer Macintosh lab facilities are open on Mondays through Thursdays from 8:00 a.m. to 10:00 p.m., on Fridays from 8:00 a.m. to 4:00 p.m., and on Sundays from 2:00 p.m. to 10:00 p.m.
 The Kennedy and Hafer labs are closed Saturdays.
 The Levin Library lab is open during regular library hours.
 Lab assistants are available to provide help for Curry students.
 The computing functions taking place in the labs are word processing, electronic spreadsheets, database management, Internet access, graphic design, desktop publishing, the integration of photography and computer technology, digital imaging, academic research and various specialized projects.

-The Center for Global & Career Services
+The Center for Career and Experiential Learning

 Study Elsewhere